xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   dW1 = (dZ1 * A0.T) / m   # A0 = X
   db1 = Sum(dZ1) / m
   # Hint there are transposes with multiplication because to keep dimensions correct
+  # The np.sum is a Python NumPy command for summing across one-dimension of a matrix.
+In this case axis = 1, summing horizontally, and what keepdims = True does is, it prevents Python from outputting one of those funny rank one arrays
   ```
 - How we derived the 6 equations of the backpropagation:
   ![](Images/06.png)